top of page

 visual map guide of step-by-step process of submitting a UK Spouse visa

-Section 2: Whatyo need to demonstrate
+2: What you need to demonstrate for ilr spouse visa

-Section 3: Appendix FM Requirements
+3: Appendix FM Requirements for indefinite leave to remain UK spouse

-After spending 2, 5 or 10 years, usually obtained after 5 years (60 months) in the UK as the spouse, civil partner, unmarried partner of a British citizen or settled national, you may be eligible to apply for indefinite leave to remain in the UK.
-In order to qualify for indefinite leave to remain as a spouse, civil partner, unmarried partner you will need to demonstrate that:
+After spending 2 years, 5 years or (Long Residence) 10 years, usually obtained after 5 years (60 months) in the UK as the spouse, partner, long-term partner of a British citizen or settled national, you may be eligible to apply for ILR in the UK to receive an ILR biometric residence permit.
+In order to qualify for indefinite leave to remain as a spouse, partner, unmarried partner you will need to demonstrate that:

 1. You have lived together with your partner in the UK for the whole qualifying residency period